-scan_rate (time) float degrees/s Antenna scan rate.
+Variable name Dimension Type Units Comments azimuth (time) float degrees Azimuth of antenna, relative to true north. elevation (time) float degrees Elevation of antenna, relative to the horizontal plane. scan_rate (time) float degrees/s Actual antenna scan rate.
 Set to negative if counter- clockwise in azimuth or decreasing in elevation.
-Positive otherwise.
-Omit if not known. antenna_transition (time) byte 1 if antenna is in transition, i.e. between sweeps, 0 if not.
-Omit if not known.
+Positive otherwise. antenna_transition (time) byte 1 if antenna is in transition, i.e. between sweeps, 0 if not.
 If variable is omitted, the transition will be assumed to be 0 everywhere.
+Assumed 0 if missing.